Beijing Infrastructure Investment markets Dim Sum bonds

-BEIJING/SINGAPORE, Nov 18 (IFR) - Beijing Infrastructure Investment is marketing three-year Dim Sum bonds at 3.75% area.
+BEIJING/SINGAPORE, Nov 18 (IFR) - Beijing Infrastructure Investment is marketing three-year Dim Sum bonds at final guidance of 3.4% area, inside earlier guidance of 3.75% area.

 Eastern Creation II Investment Holdings will issue the benchmark Reg S bonds, which will be drawn off a US$6bn medium-term note programme.